 - Does your organization experience high turnover in direct support positions?

-- Does your organization spend thousands of limited dollars on hiring and training new staff to fill these direct support positions?
+- Does your organization spend thousands of limited dollars on hiring and training new staff to fill positions?

-- Does your organization have difficulty recruiting people who want to make a career of supporting people with disabilities and growing professionally in your company?
+- Does your organization have difficulty recruiting people who want to make a career of supporting people with disabilities?

-If you answered YES to any of these questions, your organization may be interested in becoming a Practicum Site for the PATHS Certificate Program.
+If you answered yes to any of these questions, your organization may be a great fit for becoming a PATHS practicum site.

-No. PATHS students should be considered temporary employees/volunteers for the duration of the practicum.
-This offers potential employers the opportunity to assess the skills and abilities of the student for permanent employment with their organization.
-Evaluation of progress will be a collaborative process with the student, the practicum site organization, and the PATHS practicum specialist.
+Your organization is not required to hire a PATHS graduate after they complete your practicum.
+PATHS students should be considered temporary employees/volunteers for the duration of the practicum.
+This offers potential employers the opportunity to assess the skills and abilities of the student for permanent employment with the organization.
+Evaluation of progress will be a collaborative process with the student, practicum site, and PATHS practicum specialist.

-Contact the PATHS Program regarding your organization’s interest in becoming a practicum site for a PATHS student.
-The Program staff will provide you with a provider practicum agreement, which outlines mutual roles and responsibilities between PATHS and the provider agency.
+Contact the PATHS Program regarding your organization’s interest in becoming a practicum site.
+The program staff will provide you with a provider practicum agreement, which outlines mutual roles and responsibilities between PATHS and the provider agency.